sabalessandip/to_do/README.md

 ## Deployment on Amazon ECS

 ### Create Infrastructure Using CloudFormation
-NAvigate to ```aws-ecs``` directory to use CloudFormation templates to set up the necessary infrastructure.
+Navigate to ```aws-ecs``` directory to use CloudFormation templates to set up the necessary infrastructure.
 Wait for each stack to complete before proceeding to the next step.

 **1. Create VPC**